-If you or any enrolled Dependent Child is determined by the Social Security Administration to be disabled for Social Security disability purposes before the 60th day of COBRA continuation coverage, you may continue coverage for up to an additional 11 months (for a total maximum of 29 months) from the original qualifying event date.
-Each qualified Beneficiary who has elected continuation coverage will be entitled to the 11-month extension.
+If you or any enrolled dependent is determined by the Social Security Administration to be disabled for Social Security disability purposes before the 60th day of COBRA continuation coverage, you may continue coverage for up to an additional 11 months (for a total maximum of 29 months), from the original qualifying event date.
+Each qualified beneficiary who has elected continuation coverage will be entitled to the 11-month extension.

-You must inform the Fund Office of the disability in writing within 60 days of the Social Security Administration's disability determination letter.
+You must inform the Fund Office of your disability in writing within 60 days of the Social Security Administration's disability determination letter.

-The notice must be in writing and must include the name and address of the Employee or Dependent Child, the Employee's or Dependent Child's Social Security number, a copy of the Social Security Administration's disability determination letter and proof of when you were determined to be disabled.
+The notice must be in writing and must include the name and address of the Covered Person, the Covered Person's Social Security number, and a copy of the Social Security Administration's disability determination letter and proof of when you were determined to be disabled.
 In addition, you must notify the Fund Office in writing before the end of the 18-month continuation period.
 If you do not notify the Fund Office within this time frame, you will not qualify for this extension.